 In addition to workers’ comp, you may be entitled to bring a claim for damages against other persons or entities.
 This will depend not only on the particular circumstances of your injury, but also the rules in the state in which you live.

 In a typical construction job, you frequently work with other subcontractors or vendors.
-There are often many other persons on a job site, operating heavy machinery or even driving trucks.
-Additionally, other persons who aren’t even on the job site also may also play a role in on-the-job injuries.
-These persons may include architects, engineers, and suppliers.
-If you are injured due to the negligence of one of those persons, you may have a claim for damages against not only that individual, but also that person’s employer.
+There are often many other persons on a job site operating heavy machinery or even driving trucks.
+In addition, other persons who aren’t even on the job site also play a role in on-the-job injuries.
+For instance, architects, engineers, and suppliers may influence construction site safety.
+Consequently, if one of those persons is negligent and cause injury, you may have a claim.
+Furthermore, you may have a claim for damages against not only that individual, but also that person’s employer.

 These actions take the form of a traditional lawsuit with the same rules and procedures as if you were pursuing a personal injury following a car accident.
 To prevail in such a lawsuit, you must generally prove all three of the following requirements: